 Platte Gang started as series of breezy cycle and camping weekends out of Amsterdam, once a month throughout summer since 2019.
 It has evolved into an active community, fundraising, and research project.

 In 2023 these rides were curated to explore the concept of the Dutch “Inbetween”, which incorporates binaries of economic, bureaucratic, productive, and spatial natures.
-In a country that is by its nature an Inbetween, there are suprisingly few Inbetween spaces, processes, or ideologies to be found.
+In a country that can itself be considered an Inbetween, there are suprisingly few Inbetween spaces, processes, or ideologies to be found.

 A printed publication collates the groups' questions about our surrounding systems and spaces, in a continuously moving shared community of practice in perceiving, protesting, and pedalling.
 Cycling as an ethnographic device not only logistically allowed the gathering of research material through deliberately slow movement, but by voluntarily traversing liminal zones usually skipped by fast capitalist mobility, it rejected a way of living that doesn't make space for non-binary thought and space.